Srajangpt1/ai_security_crew/README.md

 See [Security Assessment Documentation](docs/security-assessment.md) for detailed usage and examples.

-There are few template guidelines that can be used, but you can add your guidelines in src/mcp_security_review/security/guidelines folder

-## 📋 Security Guidelines
+## Security Templates

-- The system includes few **built-in security guidelines** for common scenarios
+- The system includes few **built-in security guidelines** for common scenarios that will be referenced for security review.
 - You can add your own organization-specific guidelines in `src/mcp_security_review/security/guidelines/docs/`.
 - Guidelines are automatically loaded and integrated into security assessments.
 - Supports for markdown (`.md`)